Faculty and Staff

 Michael has more than twenty years of experience successfully leading and managing Steiner-based educational organizations, specifically Ruskin Mill College, Ruskin Mill Trust, Sunfield School, and St Christopher’s School in the UK, and nine years of experience as a Science Teacher at the Vancouver Waldorf School.
 He earned a BS in Biology from Simon Fraser University, Vancouver Canada, and holds an MBA from Bath University.

-Amy has worked at Hawthorne Valley for 11 years, previously in the Development Office.
-She also is the girls’ volleyball coach.
+Amy currently manages school enrollment and many other administrative tasks.
+She has worked at Hawthorne Valley for 14 years, previously in the Admissions and Development Offices.
+In the Fall, Amy is also the girls’ volleyball coach.
 Amy earned a B.S. in Elementary Education from Springfield College, and is a Hawthorne Valley alum.
 In her off time she enjoys children’s literature, gardening, and playing volleyball.
+Email Amy

 Early Childhood Faculty

 Andree T. Ward, Peach Blossom Parent-Child Teacher